JackLockhart04/course-genius/frontend/README.md

 Build by running `npm run build`
 Connect to ftp server with filezilla or MobaXterm and use server-stuff.txt credentials Transfer build files to ftp server dir "htdocs"
+Make sure .htaccess from frontend dir stays in the htdocs dir on the server

 ## Available Scripts